-Significance: Does this study address an important problem?
-If the aims of the application are achieved, how will scientific knowledge or clinical practice be advanced?
-What will be the effect of these studies on the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?
+Significance: Does the project address an important problem or a critical barrier to progress in the field?
+If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
+How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?